-As we all know the Coronavirus Job Retention Scheme will be coming to an end as of this month leaving many employers and employees worried for the future.
+As we all know the Coronavirus Job Retention Scheme will be coming to an end as of this month leaving many employers and employees worried about the future.
 To the relief of many, Chancellor Rishi Sunak announced on the 24th September that there will be a new subsidy in the form of a less generous job support scheme.
 This will encourage employees to return to work and hopefully reduce the number of redundancies in the UK.

 How will the new Job Support Scheme work?

 The key points on the new Job Support Scheme are: